ACM-JUIT/Hacktoberfest-1/README.md

 ## How to contribute to this project

 * Fork this repository, Create your own branch.
-* Create a 'Hello World' program in your favorite language.
+* Create a program in your favorite language.
+It can be anything: Implementation of an Algorithm / Datastructure or even any basic problem that you solved.
-* Create a folder with your own name and add the 'Hello World' script in this folder.
+* Create a folder with your own name and add the code in this folder.
 * Send a Pull Request.

 ## Reference Links